-Ecclesiastes (often abbreviated Ecc) (Hebrew: תֶלֶה ֹק, Kohelet, variously transliterated as Qoheleth, Göhalath, Koheles, Koheleth, or Coheleth) is a book of the Hebrew Bible.
+Ecclesiastes is a book of the Hebrew Bible.
+The Hebrew title of the book is Qohelet, a term related to the verb qāhal, “to gather, assemble.”
 The English name derives from the Greek translation of the Hebrew title.

 The main speaker in the book, identified by the name Qohelet, introduces himself as “son of David, and king in Jerusalem.”
 The work consists of personal or autobiographic matter, at times expressed in aphorisms and maxims illuminated in terse paragraphs with reflections on the meaning of life and the best way of life.
 The work emphatically proclaims all the actions of man to be inherently “vain”, “futile”, “empty”, “meaningless”, “temporary”, “transitory”, or “fleeting,” depending on translation, as the lives of both wise and foolish men end in death.
-While Qohelet clearly endorses wisdom as a means for a well-lived earthly life, he is unable to ascribe eternal meaning to it.
+While Qohelet endorses wisdom as a means for a well-lived earthly life, he is unable to ascribe eternal meaning to it.
 In light of this perceived senselessness, he suggests that one should enjoy the simple pleasures of daily life, such as eating, drinking, and taking enjoyment in one’s wife and work, which are gifts from the hand of God.

 According to Talmud however, the point of Qohelet is to state that all is futile under the sun.
 One should therefore ignore physical pleasures and put all one’s efforts towards that which is above the Sun.
 This is summed up in the second to last verse: “The end of the matter; all has been heard.
 Fear God, and keep his commandments; for that is the whole duty of everyone.”

-The Book of Ecclesiastes belongs to the wisdom writings of the Hebrew Bible, along with Proverbsand Job.
-The Hebrew title of the book is Qohelet, a term related to the verbqāhal, “to gather, assemble.”
-Most likely the noun qōheletdesignates the function “gatherer,” although it remains unclear whether the term refers to the author as a gatherer of wise sayings or as a gatherer of persons for instruction.
+The Book of Ecclesiastes belongs to the wisdom writings of the Hebrew Bible, along with Proverbs and Job.
+Most likely the noun qōhelet designates the function “gatherer,” although it remains unclear whether the term refers to the author as a gatherer of wise sayings or as a gatherer of persons for instruction.
 Greek translators interpreted the word to mean ekklēsiastēs, “member of a citizen’s assembly.”
-Although the book identifies Qohelet as “king over Israel in Jerusalem,” that is, Solomon (1:12; cf. 1:1), scholars recognize this persona as a literary fiction, one that is maintained only for the section 1:12–2:26.
-In the epilogue Qohelet is referred to as a ḥākām, a “sage” who taught the people.
+Although the book identifies Qohelet as “king over Israel in Jerusalem,” that is, Solomon, scholars recognize this persona as literary fiction.
+In the epilogue, Qohelet is referred to as a ḥākām, a “sage” who taught the people.

 Date, Provenance and Reception

 The lack of specific historical references within the book makes it difficult to date Ecclesiastes.
 Consequently, its linguistic profile provides the best clue to the date of composition.
 The presence of Persian loan words and numerous Aramaisms, as well as Hebrew expressions and grammatical forms typical of other post-exilic texts, makes a date earlier than the mid-fifth century BCE all but impossible.
-Opinion is divided, however, as to whether the book is more likely to have been composed during the Persian period (540–332 BCE) or the Hellenistic period (332 BCE–165 CE).
+The opinion is divided, however, as to whether the book is more likely to have been composed during the Persian period (540–332 BCE) or the Hellenistic period (332 BCE–165 CE).
 A date in the fourth or third century BCE is most likely.

 Though the date remains somewhat uncertain, the social context of the book is reflected in the striking use of terms drawn from the commercial world.
 Ecclesiastes often uses these terms in a derived or metaphorical sense, but the commercial origin of words such asyitrôn (profit), ḥesrôn (deficit), ḥeshbôn (account), and shallît(proprietor) is readily recognized.

 Moreover, a number of the sayings concern money and economic relations.
 Beginning in the Persian period, the economy of Palestine was increasingly monetary and commercial.
 The competitive economic context of Persian and Hellenistic Palestine was also combined with an autocratic and often arbitrary system of political and economic hierarchy (royal grants, tax farming, etc.) that made it difficult for individuals to have a sense of control over their economic futures.
-This socioeconomic situation seems to inform the perspective ofEcclesiastes, in which the inability of persons to be able to grasp the order of the world becomes thematic.
-One of the ways in which this perspective is manifest in Ecclesiastes is the foregrounding of the contradictoriness of experience.
+This socioeconomic situation seems to inform the perspective of Ecclesiastes, in which the inability of persons to be able to grasp the order of the world becomes thematic.
+One of how this perspective is manifest in Ecclesiastes is the foregrounding of the contradictoriness of experience.